tracim/tracim/backend/doc/setting.md

 Your data are correctly indexed now, you can go to tracim ui and use search mecanism.

-# Collaborative Edition online #
+# Collaborative Edition online (tracim v2.4+)#

 ## Collaborative edition server ##

-At the moment tracim is only tested with [Collabora CODE](https://www.collaboraoffice.com/code/), but Tracim is theoretically ready for any software using the protocol `WOPI`.
+In tracim 2.4, Collaborative Edition online does support Collabora/libreofficeOnline.
+It is tested with [Collabora CODE](https://www.collaboraoffice.com/code/).
+We do not support yet other collaborative edition online service but we do support WOPI protocol making support for WOPI compatible software easy.

 All the informations to set up a `Collabora CODE` server can be found on the [official documentation](https://www.collaboraoffice.com/code/docker/)